jbannick/hellokata-java/README.md

 ## Code Completeness
 This is a work in progress.

-I'm working through a list of over 200 Java topics for the Basic Java Kata repo.
+I'm working through a list of over 200 Java topics for my Basic Java Kata repo.

 As I hit a topic, I study its latest Oracle documentation, online tutorials, blogs, eBooks, and StackOverflow posts.
 I write a first Kata, usually the simplest possible for that topic, and push it up to the repo.

 That Kata executes properly.
 However, quite often there is more I intend to put in that Kata.
 There may even be warnings in the compile.
+(Don't do this in Production!)
 Those Kata contain TODO comments.

 Then I go on to the next topic.